Tareq553/News-group-classification/README.md

 The 20 Newsgroups dataset is a collection of approximately 20,000 newsgroup documents, partitioned into 20 different categories.
 [Here](https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) is the data source.

+## Results

+The classifier's performance on the test dataset is measured using the following metrics:

+- **Accuracy**: Printed as part of the evaluation.

+- **Classification Report**: Displays detailed metrics (Precision, Recall, F1-Score) for each category.

 ## Future Work

 Experiment with additional categories to broaden the classification scope.